-The day hike to the south peak of Maggie’s Peaks is an incredibly worthwhile challenge that rewards you with countless panoramic views of the Lake Tahoe Basin.
-In addition to long views along Lake Tahoe’s east and south shores, you will also see Emerald Bay, Cascade Lake, Fallen Leaf Lake, Freel Peak, Mount Tallac, and aspects of Desolation Wilderness.
+The day hike to the south peak of Maggie’s Peaks is an incredibly worthwhile challenge.
+One that rewards you with countless panoramic views of the Lake Tahoe Basin.
+In addition to long views along Lake Tahoe’s east and south shores, you’ll also see … Emerald Bay, Cascade Lake, Fallen Leaf Lake, Freel Peak, Mount Tallac, and aspects of Desolation Wilderness.

-This hike is ideal for athletic people looking for a heart-pumping workout (with lots of great views), but don’t have the time for a more sustained trail such as the ones to Mount Tallac or Freel Peak.
+This hike is ideal for athletic people looking for a heart-pumping workout with lots of great views.
+And, a hike that doesn’t require the same time commitment as hiking Mount Tallac, Freel Peak, or Mount Rose.

 Maggies Peaks Trail Data (approximations):

 - Location: South Tahoe – Emerald Bay – Bayview Trailhead

 - Trail Conditions: Packed dirt and a portion of off-trail hiking

 - Arrive early in the day to find a parking spot at the Bayview Campground day-use lot.